ak-unitb/WetBot/README.md

 # YunFreq
-measure the frequency of one up to six capacitive humidity sensor and make decisions for watering (ArduinoYùn)
+measure the frequency of one up to six capacitive humidity sensors and make decisions for watering (ArduinoYùn)

 ## Requirements
 - Arduino Yùn